waltonjones/atf3paper/figures/Fig2/caption.md

-\label{fig:Figure 2} - Primary screen for regulators of OR expression using miRNA overexpression.
+\label{fig:2} - Primary screen for regulators of OR expression using miRNA overexpression.

 **A.**